duncanka/BECAUSE/README.md

-# BECauSE v2.0 Data Release
+# BECAUSE v2.0 Data Release

-This directory contains the annotated data from version 2.0 of the **B**ank of **E**ffects and **Cau**ses **S**tated **E**xplicitly (BECauSE).
-This is the exhaustively annotated dataset reported on in [Dunietz et al., 2017b](http://www.cs.cmu.edu/~jdunietz/publications/because-v2.pdf) -- an expanded and improved version of the dataset reported on in [Dunietz et al., 2017a](http://www.cs.cmu.edu/~jdunietz/publications/causeway-system.pdf).
+This directory contains the annotated data from version 2.0 of the **B**ank of **E**ffects and **Cau**ses **S**tated **E**xplicitly (BECAUSE).<sup>[1](#footnote1)</sup> This is the exhaustively annotated dataset reported on in [Dunietz et al., 2017b](http://www.cs.cmu.edu/~jdunietz/publications/because-v2.pdf) -- an expanded and improved version of the dataset reported on in [Dunietz et al., 2017a](http://www.cs.cmu.edu/~jdunietz/publications/causeway-system.pdf).
 (You can find the data from the 1.0 release in its own [branch](https://github.com/duncanka/BECauSE/tree/1.0).)

 The corpus is an attempt to capture the enormous variety of constructions used to express cause and effect.
 Inspired by the principles of [Construction Grammar](https://en.wikipedia.org/wiki/Construction_grammar), we annotate any conventional pattern that expresses causation, however complex.
-BECauSE thus includes many constructions that are not annotatable in most schemes, and is more comprehensive than previous efforts to capture causal language.
+BECAUSE thus includes many constructions that are not annotatable in most schemes, and is more comprehensive than previous efforts to capture causal language.
 This version also includes annotations for seven types of semantic relations that frequently overlap with causality and are sometimes used to express it.
 For details, see the aforementioned papers.

 The list of causal constructions is available in the [constructicon](https://docs.google.com/spreadsheets/d/1oGmrdLIruo32okPcFSCERupOuepiPwSD96H_WVTq10E/edit) used by annotators for this release.